-In the 2nd example, we had the same gross and net amounts, but the tax percentage turned out to be different.
-All because in the first one the net price was the base for the tax calculation, while in the 2nd one it was the gross amount.
+In both examples, we had the same gross and net amounts, but the tax percentage turned out to be different This is all down to how, in the first example, the net price was the base for the tax calculation, while in the second one, the gross amount was.

 Gross pay vs net pay

-The general distinction is simple - gross pay is an amount before taxes are paid.
+The general distinction is simple - gross pay is the amount before taxes are applied.
 When they are, we have a lower amount - a net wage.
-The mechanism may be different from country to country.
-In the US medical, dental, life insurance, 401(k) are handled by the employer and are calculated at an earlier stage.
+The mechanism may be different from country to country; in the US, medical, dental, life insurance and 401(k) payments are handled by the employer and are calculated at an earlier stage.
 In Poland, on the other hand, the difference between net and gross salary is much bigger - an employee needs to pay social security (split into medical, disability and retirement insurances), which are often higher than the income tax itself.

 Gross profit vs net profit

 Net profit, on the other hand, is a full measure of profitability - all costs are accounted for.
-That's why it's often called a bottom line.
+That's why it's often called the bottom line.

 Tare weight refers to the container's weight.
 Whenever someone acquires a product, from canned fruit to a car, the product often comes in a container, be it an envelope, bag, or shipping container.
 The weight of a container has to be defined, so the client doesn't end up paying for the container.
 The weight of the product without the tare weight is known as net weight.